-Horisumi’s tattoos are highly detailed, richly coloured and technically proficient yet remain elegant and simple to look at on the skin and are created to last for decades, not just for a quick photo.
-He imports and creates all his coloured inks from powered pigment and mixes them by hand in the studio.
-His blacks and shades of black are all made from sumi sticks imported from Nara, Japan, and are ground and mixed in the studio as well.
-Horisumi only uses high grade Japanese steel needles that he imports himself to make his highly specialised Tebori hand poke tools.
+The imported high grade Japanese steel needles that are utilised to make the highly specialised Tebori hand poke tools are single use and disposable.
 All of his equipment, supplies, needles, ink and tools are of the highest quality, have been tried and tested for generations by Japanese tattoo masters and are solely utilised for his work, no expense or effort has been spared.

-Horisumi is also greatly indebted to all the great tattoo artist, craftsmen and painters, living and deceased, whose shoulders he stands on and am continually inspired by on daily basis; foremost is Horikashi his tattoo brother and mentor, master tattoo artist, master craftsman and master painter, he is a legend in the making!
+Horisumi is greatly indebted to all the great tattoo artists, craftsmen and painters, living and deceased, whose shoulders he stands on and is continually inspired by on daily basis; foremost is Horikashi his tattoo brother and mentor, master tattoo artist, master craftsman and master painter, he is a legend in the making!
 The living legend himself Gifu Horihide whom without whose efforts Japanese tattooing may have taken decades longer to reach the west.
-His good friend Asakusa Horikazu for staying true to the life and being a shining example of what real Japanese tattooing is based on, Horiyoshi III for his constant drive and perseverance and creativity, Horikitsune for being a great friend to him and a source of support and inspiration, Horitoshi (Family) for being as Traditional and real as it gets, Horikyo, Chris O’donnel, Paul Jeffries, Mick, Ivan, Hokusai, Kuniyoshi, Kunisada, Yoshitoshi, Kyosai! and many many more whose work he loves and admires.
+His good friend Asakusa Horikazu for staying true to the life and being a shining example of what real Japanese tattooing is based on, Horiyoshi III for his constant drive and perseverance and creativity, Horikitsune for being a great friend to him and a source of support and inspiration, Horitoshi (Family) for being as Traditional and real as it gets, and many others that are too many to mention each by name.

 If anything, his work is a tribute to them.